ZachChristensen28/ZachChristensen28.github.io/_posts/2023-06-29-splunk-the-nginx-proxy-manager.md

     alt: The unofficial guide to getting the Nginx Proxy Manager logs into Splunk.
 ---

-The [Nginx Proxy Manager](https://nginxproxymanager.com/){: target="blank" } is an easy way to expose services securely.
+The [Nginx Proxy Manager](https://nginxproxymanager.com/){: target="blank" } is an effortless way to expose services securely.
 This pre-built docker image enables you to easily forward to your websites running at home or otherwise, including free SSL, without knowing too much about Nginx or Letsencrypt.

 ## What this guide is